juripero/ryft-server/docs/search.md

 - `instance-name` - the search engine instance name.
 This name is used to distinguish different instances.
 - `ryftprim-exec` - path to the `ryftprim` tool.
 By default it is `/usr/bin/ryftprim`.
+- `ryftprim-legacy` - use `ryftprim` legacy mode to get machine-readable statistics.
+By default it is `true`.
 - `ryftone-mount` - Ryft main volume.
 By default it is `/ryftone`.
 - `open-poll` - open file poll timeout.
 By default it is "50ms".
   The engine will try to open index or data file many times using this timeout.